CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 The `/cpu/self/memcheck/*` backends delegate to the `/cpu/self/ref/*` backends.
 These backends replace many of the implementations with methods that include more verification checks and a memory management model that more closely matches the memory management for GPU backends.
+These backends rely upon the [Valgrind](https://valgrind.org/) Memcheck tool and Valgrind headers.

 ### GPU Backends